 Glaucoma & Medical Marijuana: Gaining Clarity and Guiding Visionary Research

 Glaucoma is an eye disease which damages the retina and can cause vision loss and blindness.
 Eye pressure (Intraocular Pressure or IOP) is a major risk factor, and lowering IOP results in reduced risk of progression of the disorder.
-Anyone can develop glaucoma.
-Some people, listed below, are at higher risk than others:

 There are two types of glaucoma: open-angle glaucoma and angle-closure glaucoma.
 The first type is the most common, and the slower of the two.
 In the second type, angle-closure glaucoma, fluid builds up close to the iris.
 This can lead to rapid blindness and needs medical attention immediately.

 The goal of glaucoma treatment is to lower pressure in your eye.
 Depending on your situation, your options may include eyedrops, laser treatment or surgery.
 All of which can be effective, but often come with debilitating synthetic side effects.
 Read them and decide for yourself if it’s worth the risk.